 When I finished my 200h teacher training, I felt unqualified.
 I believed I was nowhere near prepared to teach and, in that moment, decided teaching yoga wasn’t for me.
 With this blog I sincerely hope to provide you with tips on how to prepare for your YTT as a multilingual yoga teacher or even a native speaker.
 I also want to give you the tools you need to feel better equipped, more confident and more capable when you start your yoga teacher training.
+So let’s get started: How to prepare for your YTT as a multilingual yoga teacher?

 ‘How do I prepare for my yoga teacher training as a multilingual yoga teacher?’